 Xcode supports most of the tasks that you need to perform to get a Developer ID certificate and code sign your app.
 To learn how to submit your app to the Mac App Store—or test app installation on a Gatekeeper enabled system—read Tools Workflow Guide for Mac.

-Introduced in OS X v10.7, App Sandbox provides a last line of defense against stolen, corrupted, or deleted user data if malicious code exploits your app.
+App Sandbox provides a last line of defense against stolen, corrupted, or deleted user data if malicious code exploits your app.
 App Sandbox also minimizes the damage from coding errors.
 Its strategy is twofold:

 App Sandbox enables you to describe how your app interacts with the system.
 The system then grants your app only the access it needs to get its job done, and no more.